MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/encrypt-sql-connection-using-ssl.md

     ![Screenshot of the Decrypt config file.](./media/encrypt-sma-web-service/decrypt-config-file.png)

 4. Open the web.config file in Notepad from the path **C:\inet\Service Management Automation** and append the Connection String with **“;encrypt=true;trustServerCertificate=true”** as shown below:
+    >[!NOTE]
+    > Microsoft recommends that you use the most secure authentication flow available.
+The authentication flow described in this procedure requires a very high degree of trust in the application, and carries risks that are not present in other flows.
+You should only use this flow when other more secure flows, such as managed identities, aren't viable.

     ![Screenshot of the Append connection.](./media/encrypt-sma-web-service/append-connection.png)